istio/istio.io/content/en/docs/ops/diagnostic-tools/proxy-cmd/index.md

     0.0.0.0            15021     HTTP
     {{< /text >}}

-1. From the above summary you can see that every sidecar has a listener bound to `0.0.0.0:15001` which is where IP tables routes all inbound and outbound pod traffic to.
+1. From the above summary you can see that every sidecar has a listener bound to `0.0.0.0:15006` which is where IP tables routes all inbound pod traffic to and a listener bound to `0.0.0.0:15001` which is where IP tables routes all outbound pod traffic to.
 This listener has `useOriginalDst` set to true which means it hands the request over to the listener that best matches the original destination of the request.
 If it can't find any matching virtual listeners it sends the request to the `PassthroughCluster` which connects to the destination directly.